Lunar nutation effect defines the sign of the Earth rotation rate for now, but this may change soon: Results

 \subsection{Extrapolation}

-One can argue that the empirical approximation very well represents variations in the LOD over almost the entire interval observations, except for a short interval in the early 1960s which could be attributed to the insufficient accuracy of the early observations compared to the modern data.
-Therefore, we will try to extrapolate the LOD behavior until 2050 based on a model that includes a long-term trend and the 18.6-year signal Eq~(\ref{Eq1}) with the amplitude from the first column of Table~\ref{tab2}.
+One can argue that the empirical approximation very well represents variations in the LOD over almost the entire interval of observations, except for a short interval in the early 1960s which could be attributed to insufficient accuracy of the early observations compared to the modern data.
+Therefore, we will try to extrapolate the LOD behavior until 2050 based on a model that includes a long-term trend and the 18.6 yr signal from Equation~(\ref{Eq1}) with the amplitude from the first column of Table~\ref{tab2}.
 The results of the extrapolation using the three long-term trends are presented in Figure~\ref{fig4} suggesting three scenarios until 2050.

 Option 1 - linear trend This option apparently discussed in the paper \citep{Agnew_2024} is based on the long-term influence of a stable linear trend, and similar conclusions follow.
 The LOD variations are in a comfortable corridor between -1 ms and +1 ms for quite a long time.
 There is a risk of introducing a negative second after 2040, although this may be ignored until next minimum epoch of the lunar cycle (near 2060), as it relies on the stability of the predicted negative linear trend.